 Sharing the Road With Farm Equipment

-They're so big and slow, how could you possibly rear-end a farm vehicle?
-Consider this: A car traveling 55 mph requires about 224 feet to stop on dry pavement, assuming average reaction time and braking.
-A car traveling 55 mph can close a 300-foot gap (the length of a football field) and overtake a tractor moving at 15 mph in about five seconds.
-If you do not begin to slow as soon as you see a farm vehicle, you might not have time to avoid a collision.
+Slow down: A car traveling at 55 mph can close a 300-foot gap (the length of a football field) and overtake a tractor traveling at 15 mph in about 5 seconds.
+Slow down as soon as you see a farm vehicle to avoid a collision.

-The most common accident occurs when a slow-moving farm vehicle is turning left.
-Although a tractor may appear to be stopping beside the road or turning right, it might actually be turning left.
-The farmer is swinging wide to line up with a gate or driveway; the driver behind the farmer may think the farmer is pulling over to let the driver pass.
-Look for gates, driveways or access roads on the left side of the road that may indicate a left turn.
+- Farm equipment operators often pull to the right to line up with a gate or driveway on the left.
+Drivers sometimes mistakenly think the farmer is pulling over to let them pass.
+Look for gates, driveways or access roads on the left that may indicate a left turn.